 What is taught in Physical Education?

-At Poppleton road we aim to inspire children to develop a lifelong love for physical activity and aim to provide them with the tools they need to lead their own healthy lifestyles beyond their time at Poppleton.
-PE
+At Poppleton road we intend to inspire children to develop a lifelong love for physical activity and aim to provide them with the tools they need to lead their own healthy lifestyle.
+We do this by providing inspiring, creative and progressive PE lessons through our specially designed curriculum 'Complete PE', we ensure that children secure their fundamental movement skills in EYFS and build on these skills all the way through school.
+Our PE curriculum is designed to provide children not only with physical skills, but social, emotional and wellbeing.

-By providing and designing effective PE lessons, sharing the expertise of specialist coaches, offering an extensive range of extra-curricular clubs, as well as enabling all children the opportunity to compete in wider competitive sporting events within the community, we hope to help every child find a sport or physical activity that they enjoy.
+By sharing the expertise of specialist coaches, offer an extensive range of extra-curricular clubs, as well as enabling all children the opportunity to compete in intra school festivals, sports themed days, as well as wider competitive sporting events within the community, we hope to help every child find a sport or physical activity that they love!

 When are specific skills and knowledge are taught?